BurnsCommaLucas/TuringMachine/README.md

 # TuringMachine
 ### Usage

+## USE WIP BRANCH FOR NOW

+git pushed to master even though I specified WIP, so master is broken at the moment.

 Open the whole project in IntelliJ (although I think Main.java can be opened by itself in Eclipse).
 If no SDK is defined, use 1.6 or higher.
 I have tested this with 1.6 and 1.8, I have no idea if any older versions will work, although I assume they will as the only